All Star (song): Parodies and memes

 Smash Mouth has embraced the song's status as a meme.
 The band was initially hesitant of its newfound popularity, but gradually warmed up to the concept.
 In an interview with The Daily Dot, Harwell said they consider themselves to have "invented the meme" due to having released 10 remixes of the song through Interscope.
 According to Harwell, Smash Mouth has "fully accepted" the song as their legacy and consider the "obsession" with it as "a level of love [they are] more than appreciative of".
 Although the band has received requests to feature on remixes or covers, Smash Mouth has declined to be involved in any because "we feel if other people do it, it adds to the beauty, but if we did it, we feel it would cheapen it".
 Camp, who is no longer with Smash Mouth, said that he was "flattered" at the continued popularity of "All Star" and has befriended Sudano.
-Camp was particularly appreciative of "The Sound of Smash Mouth", a "sad" mashup with Simon & Garfunkel's "The Sound of Silence" that emphasizes the melancholic lyrics Camp included in "All Star".
+Camp was particularly appreciative of "The Sound of Smash Mouth" by DJ Cummerbund, a "sad" mashup with Simon & Garfunkel's "The Sound of Silence" that emphasizes the melancholic lyrics Camp included in "All Star".